tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 Remember that Outsiders/VP team I talked about during the Fnatic points fiasco?
 And then again when BetBoom beat them?
 Secret also beat them to take the first LCQ slot.

 **What would success look like?** Given the state of this team all year long, just making it to TI was a success in and of itself.
+The Zayac + Reso honeymoon period does seem strong, though.

 **What to spam in Twitch chat when Secret are winning?** `For the past 3-4 years, almost every time i watch secret i heard this, "Nisha is having an outstanding game", this guy has been overperforming for so long, even this season when secret was not playing well, Nisha was still performing, that guy is unbelivable, and for some reason, people don't talk that much about him.
 He’s just very unassuming, he tends to disappear whenever he’s not at LANs, doesn’t have a real presence if you get me.
 He comes in, smokes everyone, then leaves.`